performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Overview of Component Software
 ------------------------------

-software component softwarePerformance Co-Pilot (PCP) is composed of text-based tools, optional graphical tools, and related commands.
+Performance Co-Pilot (PCP) is composed of text-based tools, optional graphical tools, and related commands.
 Each tool or command is fully documented by a man page.
 These man pages are named after the tools or commands they describe, and are accessible